Kamakshi Amman Temple: Bhandasura

-According to ancient scriptures, the gods were tormented by the demon Bhandasura, and performed penance to appease the goddess Adi Parashakti in the form of parrots, perching on champaka trees at the temple, since parrots always perch on the right hand of the goddesses Meenakshi and Kamakshi.
-Pleased with their penance, the goddess is said to have appeared through the Bila gate and killed Bhandasura.
+According to Puranas, the Devatas were tormented by the demon Bhandasura, and performed penance to appease the Goddess Adi Parashakti in the form of parrots, perching on champaka trees at the temple, since parrots always perch on the right hand of the Goddesses Meenakshi and Kamakshi.
+Pleased with their penance, the Goddess is said to have appeared through the Bila gate and killed Bhandasura.
 The Bila gate leading to the Bilakasha tree can be seen today in front of the Tapa Kamakshi shrine inside the sanctum.

-Shiva
+Lord Shiva

-It is said that Shiva, the inseparable husband of Shakti worshipped the goddess in the four yugas assuming the forms of the sages Krodha Bhattaraka in the Satya Yuga, Parashurama in the Treta Yuga, Dhaumya in the Dwapara Yuga, and Adi Shankara in the Kali Yuga.
+It is said that Lord Shiva, the inseparable husband of Shakti worshipped the Goddess in the four yugas assuming the forms of the sages Krodha Bhattaraka in the Satya Yuga, Parashurama in the Treta Yuga, Dhaumya in the Dwapara Yuga, and the revered Adi Shankara in the Kali Yuga.

-It is also said that Shiva assumed the form of Durvasa on her emergence from the tree and first worshipped her by chanting the Sri Vidya Tantra and consecrating a huge structure of the Sri Yantra in a yoni shaped trough, in-front of the Kamakshi idol.
-Durvasa is thus the traditional teacher of Sri Vidya and foremost Gurus of the Sri Vidhya Parampara.
+It is also said that Lord Shiva assumed the form of Durvasa Muni on Divine Mother Kamakshi's emergence from the tree and first worshipped her by chanting the Sri Vidya Tantra and consecrating a huge structure of the Sri Yantra in a yoni shaped trough, in-front of the Kamakshi idol.
+Durvasa Muni is thus the traditional teacher of Sri Vidya and foremost Gurus of the Sri Vidhya Parampara.